Germany's top publisher bows to Google in news licensing row

 Last year, Google agreed to pay 60 million euros ($75 million) into a special fund to help French media develop their presence on the Internet, but search engines will not pay publishers in France for displaying content.

-(Additional reporting Klaus Lauer in Berlin; Editing by Pravin Char and Michael Urquhart)
+(1 US dollar = 0.8008 euro) (Additional reporting Klaus Lauer in Berlin; Editing by Pravin Char)